marijnh/Eloquent-JavaScript/03_functions.md

         found!
 ```

 The indentation indicates the depth of the call stack.
-The first time `find` is called, it starts by calling itself to explore the solution that starts with `(1 + 5)`.
+The first time `find` is called, the function starts by calling itself to explore the solution that starts with `(1 + 5)`.
 That call will further recurse to explore _every_ continued solution that yields a number less than or equal to the target number.
 Since it doesn't find one that hits the target, it returns `null` back to the first call.
 There the `??` operator causes the call that explores `(1 * 3)` to happen.
 This search has more luck—its first recursive call, through yet _another_ recursive call, hits upon the target number.
 That innermost call returns a string, and each of the `??` operators in the intermediate calls passes that string along, ultimately returning the solution.

 ## Growing functions